 Submitting a cover letter with each resume may not be feasible if you work full-time and have limited hours to look for a new job.
 You should spend the majority of your job search efforts on the art of networking anyways.

-That being said, a template cover letter that you quickly customize to each company and role can save you considerable time.
+That being said, a template cover letter that you quickly customize for each company and role can save you considerable time.
 I advise my clients to set a timer for a maximum of 20 minutes to limit how much time they spend customizing their cover letters.

 3. The job posting asks you not to submit a cover letter.